- Cancer Information

-Options will depend on whether the girl has been through puberty.
-Most girls go through puberty between 9 and 15 years old.
+The options will depend on whether the girl has been through puberty.
+Most girls go through puberty between 9 and 12 years of age.

 - Mature eggs can be removed and frozen.

-- Taking GnRH may reduce activity in the ovaries and protect eggs from damage.
+- Taking a long-acting hormone called GnRH may reduce activity in the ovaries or ovarian tissue and protect eggs from damage.

-- Hormone levels can be checked to assess fertility.
+- Hormone levels can be checked to assess fertility (see pages 57–58).
 It’s possible for young women to be fertile, but then go through early menopause.

 Before or after puberty

 - The abdominal area can be shielded during radiation therapy to the pelvis.

 - The ovaries can be surgically relocated so they are out of the radiation area (ovarian transposition).
-If the ovaries aren’t protected, the risk of ovarian failure is higher.
+If the ovaries aren’t protected, the risk of ovarian failure is higher (premature ovarian insufficiency).

-Options will depend on whether the boy has been through puberty.
-Most boys go through puberty by the age of 13.
+The options will depend on whether the boy has been through puberty.
+Most boys go through puberty by the age of 13–14.
 At this stage, mature sperm is present in the semen.

 - There are no proven fertility preservation methods for boys who have not gone through puberty.

 - Sperm banking (cryopreservation) can be used to collect, freeze and store mature sperm for future use.

-- Testicular sperm extraction can remove sperm cells, which are frozen and stored for later use with IVF.
-This technique is still experimental and not widely available.
+- Testicular sperm extraction can remove sperm cells, which are frozen and stored for later IVF.
+This technique is not widely available.

 Before or after puberty

 - The testicles can be shielded during radiation therapy to the pelvis.
 If this area is not protected, sperm production may be affected, which could make the boy infertile.